samridhsapolia/iot-summer-school-2026/week2/serial_command/README.md

 ## Expected Output
 The Arduino receives commands from the Serial Monitor and performs the requested action while displaying status messages.

-DHT22 was used in Wokwi as a simulation substitute for DHT11 because Wokwi provides DHT22 support.
-The application logic is the same.